What Is A Living Trust And How Does It Work?

 - Privacy: Wills enter the public record, while trustees privately handle the directives of living trusts.

 - Flexibility: Wills allow you to name guardians for dependents and underage children.
 Living trusts do not.

 - Trustees: Living trusts allow you to appoint a trustee to manage your assets if you become incapacitated.
 Wills do not.

 - Legal protection: Living trusts are typically much more difficult to contest than wills.

 Do You Need A Will If You Have A Living Trust?

-Even if you have a living trust, you should also create what’s called a “pour-over will,” which works in conjunction with your trust.
-The pour-over will acts as a safety net by covering any assets that are not in your trust, whether forgotten, omitted intentionally or acquired after the trust was created.
-You’ll also need a pour-over will if you wish to name a guardian for your underage children or want to provide final wishes for your funeral and burial.
-These are important issues that a living trust does not cover, so it is advised to create a will as well.
+If you have a living trust, it’s recommended that you create a “pour-over will,” which works in conjunction with your trust.
+The pour-over will acts as a safety net by covering any assets that are not in your trust, whether forgotten, omitted intentionally or acquired after you created the trust.

 Advantages Of A Living Trust

 Wills are universally helpful, but a living trust has more specific purposes.
 Whether you need one depends on several different factors.
 Here’s a deeper look into its main advantages.